 In the end it proved very useful for us.
 Not all the meet and greets we did had official photographers at them, but those that did resulted in at least three pictures or more.
 Between rides and meet and greets we came away with 43 photos.
 Those from the meet and greets were worth buying it for alone.
 I’ve heard of some people coming away with 100+ photos, so consider whether you want it or not.
 And if you do, buy before you go so it works out more cost-effective.

 Disney films are part and parcel of growing up, but that said, the films are always changing, and classics are being replaced in the eyes of our children by newer, shinier films.

 Before visiting Disneyland Paris, we made sure to watch a few of the classics with our son so he would at least be aware of the characters before going on certain rides.
 We had never watched Peter Pan with him but knew we wanted to go on the ride, so we watched it with him in the weeks before our trip.
 We watched the following films:

 - Ratatouille (a first for us adults as well)

 - Cars (a regular in our house).

 One thing I can remember from our previous visits to Disneyland Paris was the cost of food and drink in the parks.
-And everyone I had received advice from in my planning stages said to bring snack bags to keep hunger at bay with little ones, especially in between meals, or for use in queues.
+And one of the best tips for Disneyland Paris preparations I received was to bring snack bags to keep hunger at bay with little ones, especially in between meals, or for use in queues.

 So, I packed two snack bags per day for our son, which was overkill but better to be safe than sorry.
 I found it quite hard to fill them here in Portugal as we don’t have kids treats and snacks such as the Kiddylicious range or the Organix range.